Referred Hamstring Pain

 Sciatica

-Referred hamstring pain is pain at the back of the thigh which originates from the lower back, sacroiliac joint or buttock muscles.
+Referred hamstring pain is pain felt in the back of the thigh which originates from another structure, usually the lower back, buttock, pelvis, or sciatic nerve.
+Unlike a true hamstring strain, the hamstring muscles themselves may not be injured.

 Advert